Experienced operatorS that have led teams through go-to-market, product expansion, and transformational growth opportunities (M&A, spin-offs)

 Alongside his investment work, Mario is a vocal supporter and proponent of diversity, equity & inclusion within venture capital and entrepreneurship.
 While at PayPal, he conceptualized and led PayPal’s fund investments into 19 underrepresented fund managers and co-founded Dorm Room Fund’s Blueprint Track to support aspiring BIPOC founders and investors.

 Born and raised in the Bronx, NY, Mario received his BBA from Baruch College and his MBA from the Yale School of Management.
-When he’s not working, he’s hunting down the best coffee shops to read books (but doesn’t drink coffee) and lurking on Discord channels.
+When he’s not working, he’s searching for the best coffee shops to read books (but doesn’t drink coffee) and lurking on Discord channels.

 First big purchase: Leading up to the release of the Sega Dreamcast on 9/9/99, I saved up for nearly a year to buy the console on its release date.
 Less than two years later, Sega discontinued the console which taught me a hard lesson about the hype cycle.
 RIP Sega Dreamcast.